 Common P0446 Diagnosis Mistakes

 While the P0446 code is most often triggered by an electrical issue with the purge control valve, the very first step should be to check the gas cap.
-This is the simplest fix and can save you a lot of money.
+This is the simplest fix, and it can save you a lot of money.

 It’s likely that you refilled the fuel tank and forgot to tighten the cap.
 If so, you might not need to spend anything to repair this DTC.